keeps/dbptk-developer/index.md

 The Database Visualization Toolkit is a lightweight web viewer for relational databases, specially if preserved in SIARD 2, that uses SOLR as a backend, and allows browsing, search, and export.
 It uses the Database Preservation Toolkit to process new relational databases that are in the SIARD2 format or on the original live DBMS.

-For more information please visit https://github.com/keeps/db-visualization-toolkit
+For more information please visit http://visualization.database-preservation.com

+## Requirements

+To use the program, Java JRE 7 or higher needs to be installed.
+Instructions on how to do this are available at http://docs.oracle.com/javase/7/docs/webnotes/install/.

 ## How to use